✶ Memories ✶

 Buffy projected on the wall, a biscuit and coffe, me and Jono and Conner

-As a Buffy fan since being 8 years old, it was cool to watch it with the besties / free lotus biscuit! / in da clurb
+As a Buffy fan since being 8 years old, it was cool to watch it with the besties / free lotus biscuit! / in da clurb.

-green hearts dividergreen hearts divider
+green dividergreen divider

 Annual friends holiday at Slaidburn: 27-30/AUG/24